 What you need to know about respiratory virus transmission in Hamilton

-- COVID-19 transmission in Hamilton is moderate & decreasing.
-COVID-19 reported cases, test positivity, wastewater signal and the number of active outbreaks have decreased, while COVID-19 hospitalizations, and ICU admissions are stable.
+- COVID-19 transmission in Hamilton is low & stable.
+COVID-19 reported cases, hospitalizations, ICU admissions, wastewater signal, test positivity & number of active outbreaks are stable.

 How to protect yourself

 - Vaccination remains an important way to protect against COVID-19 & influenza.
 Get your flu shot and stay up to date with your COVID-19 vaccinations.